-In order to gather data from the Office 365 Management Activity API and the Office 365 Service Communication API using this add-on, you must first create an integration application in Azure AD.
+In order to gather data from the Office 365 Management Activity API and the Office 365 Service Communication API using this add-on, you must first create an integration application in Azure Entra ID.
 This application securely authenticates the Splunk Add-on for Microsoft Office via the OAuth2 protocol, so that it can access and gather the data according to the services and permission levels that you specify.

 In order to create an integration application, you need the following prerequisites:

 - A Microsoft Azure account with administrator permissions to delegate roles to the application user.
 Your Microsoft Azure subscription must be linked with your Office 365 subscription by using the same login id.

 - A security token for the Microsoft Cloud Application Security Portal.
 See the Managing API tokens topic in the Microsoft documentation.